 The other bits around onboarding and hiring are employer-specific.

 Make sure you review the employment contract with employees on the first day.
-Belgian employers provide job training to prepare employees for the positions and also to provide more information about the company culture.
+Belgian employers provide job training to prepare employees for the positions and also to provide more information about the firm culture.

 Let Multiplier be Your EOR Platform in Belgium